pirovc/multitax/README.md

  - Common interface to use different taxonomies
  - Fast, intuitive, generalized and easy to use
  - Enable integration and compatibility with multiple taxonomies without any effort
- - Translation between taxonomies (not yet implemented)
+ - Translation and conversion between taxonomies (not yet implemented)

 ## Installation